yonglei-sqrt2/Shaowu-Lei/index.md

   >
   > *--- Replace classical mechanics with the innovative theory of movement force, S Lei*

-- Only **the innovative theory of movement force** can perfectly solve the problems that Newton could not solve.
+- Only **the innovative theory of movement force** can perfectly solve problems which Newton cannot.

-  **Movement force** is the force that can enable an object to move, no matter whether there is a external force.
+  **Movement force** is the force that enables an object to move, whether external forces exist or not.

   Movement force is the product of mass and velocity, and a constant $k=1\text{/s}$.
 The formula is as follows:

   $$
   L=kmv
   $$

   Where $k$ is the constant mentioned above, $m$ is the mass of the moving object, and $v$ is its velocity.

-- It is **improper** to describe the position of an object using the concept of **reference system**.
-Anything's location is, and can only be described as, **"its unique location"**.
+- It is **improper** to describe the position of an object using the concept of **the reference system**.
+The location of any object or mass can only be described as **"its unique location"**.